Constraints on dark matter annihilation to fermions and a photon: Effective operator model

 where $\sigma^i$ denotes the Pauli matrices, $W^\mu$ and $B^\mu$ denote the Standard Model gauge bosons, $Y_f$ denotes the hypercharge and $g$ and $g'$ denote the Standard Model SU(2) and U(1) gauge couplings respectively.

 The total Lagrangian is given by

 where $d_6$ and $d_8$ are arbitrary complex constants.

-We will first calculate the cross section for the process $\chi (k_1) + \chi (k_2) \rightarrow f(p_1) + \bar{f}(p_2)$, where we denote the four momentum of the particle in parenthesis.
+We will first calculate the cross section for the process $\chi (k_1) + \chi (k_2) \rightarrow f(p_1) + \bar{f}(p_2)$, where $k_i$ and $p_i$ denote the four momenta.
 An important ingredient in our calculation is that we take into account both the dimension 6 and dimension 8 terms.
-As we will see due to the interference of these two terms ,there is a cancellation feature in the $\sigma v$ which is not present when one only considers dimension 6 term.
+As will be seen due to the interference of these two terms, there is a cancellation feature in the $\sigma v$ which is not present when one only considers dimension 6 term.
 From Eq.~\eqref{eq:total lagrangian}, the relevant part of the Lagrangian responsible for the process is

 From this Lagrangian, we obtain the following cross section for the process $\chi (k_1) + \chi (k_2) \rightarrow f(p_1) + \bar{f}(p_2)$

 where $m_\chi$ and $m_f$ denote the mass of the dark matter particle and Standard Model fermion respectively.
 From Eq.~\eqref{eq:cross section two body final state}, one can see that due to the $v^2$ dependence of $\sigma v$, constraints from dark matter annihilation in the present epoch will be very weak.
 Having an additional vector boson in the final state removes this $v^2$ dependence at leading order~\cite{DeSimone:2013gj,Ciafaloni:2011sa,Bell:2011if,Bell:2011eu,Bell:2010ei}.